Skip to main content

 macOS Tahoe versions prior to 26.4 contain a buffer overflow vulnerability that can cause denial of service through unexpected application termination or memory corruption when exploited by local attackers.
 The vulnerability stems from insufficient size validation in memory operations and requires no user interaction to trigger.
 No patch is currently available for affected systems.

-Buffer Overflow Apple macOS
+Apple Buffer Overflow macOS

 NVD VulDB